AlexBertuzzi/02-Bootcamp-Homework/README.md

 The contact page includes a working form that sends an email to my personal email address utilizing "formspree.io."

-The portfolio page is formatted to give links to my homework assignments on github.
-The first portfolio has an image that links to my first homework assignment on github, more to come.
+The portfolio page is formatted to give links to my various projects on github.
+The portfolio page has images that link to a few of the projects I have uploaded including:
+.